nditanaka/nditanaka/README.md

 <!-- - 🔭 I’m currently working on [The Travel App](https://github.com/nditanaka/mern-crud-app)   -->

-- 🌱 I’m currently learning NodeJS, Express and GCP
+- 🌱 I’m currently learning about the cloud and containers

 - ❓ Ask me about anything related to React, React Native, Typescript, AWS and related technologies